cma-open/simple/tests/test_readme.txt

     these tests do not create or modify data

 c_end_to_end
-    selected end to end tests for key parts of the system some of these tests will create or modify data on disk
+    selected end-to-end tests for key parts of the system some of these tests will create or modify data on disk

 d_user_interface